chaofengqing/chao_lab/content/resources/presentation/index.md

 - Grammar and spelling checks for slides
 - Rehearse at least once
-- Stick within the time limit
+- Stick to the time limit
 - All contents in slides are subject to be questioned